SICLE ONLINE PORTAL FOR

 The team of project officers

-Nada Awad, Enaam Darido, Nhu Mai Denny, Deborah Kyoungna Kim, Sungbae Ko, Cathy Qiao, Aikaterini Vetsika, Paraskevi Triantafyllopoulou, Selin Erey, Nazmiye Iyidilli, Tianqi Wu.
+Nada Awad, Enaam Darido, Nhu Mai Denny, Deborah Kyoungna Kim, Sungbae Ko, Cathy Qiao, Aikaterini Vetsikas, Paraskevi Triantafyllopoulou, Selin Erey, Nazmiye Iyidilli, Tianqi Wu, Maryam Jabbari, Swati Doshi, Varsha Rajas Daithankar, Amanpreet Kamal, Yoshiyuki Oguro, Alice George, Atra Mirza.

 The project involved bringing together the community languages schools and working closely with principals and key teachers to identify, check, categorise and edit resources.
 The team also has planned workshops for teachers in using the resources.